AguaClara/filtration-theory/Fall 2018/Fall 2018 Report.md

 The stream then enters the contact chamber, where it comes into first contact with the PaCl (coagulant) solution.
 This is when flocs begin to form.
 The stream then enters the flocculator, where flocs grow in size.
 The stream then splits into 3 separate streams, and each stream enters a filter.

 The sand grain size in each filter varies.
-Filter 1, filter 2, and filter 3 contain sand grains that are 25  ${\mu m}$,, 35  ${\mu m}$,, and 45  ${\mu m}$ in diameter, respectively.
+Filter 1, filter 2, and filter 3 contain sand grains that are 25 micrometers, 35 micrometers, and 45 micrometers in diameter, respectively.
 Each filter is a one-layer StaRS filter.
 The stream then flows through the filter, and flocs are separated from water.
 There will be pressure sensors present between the influent and effluent stream for each of the filters.
 This will be to measure the headloss and note if there will be greater headloss amongst the different sand grain sizes.

 The water streams exit their respective filters and then enter effluent turbidimeters.
 By having 3 separate effluent turbidimeters, the team will be able to compare the turbidity and failure time for each filter.
 The stream then exits the system.